munir-abbasi/pop-linux/README.md

 ### Configure your contact email (recommended)

 Set `polite_email` to **your own** email address.
 It is sent in the `User-Agent` header to the API providers (OpenAlex, Semantic Scholar, CrossRef, NCBI) as polite-pool identification, so providers can reach you about rate limits or API changes:

 ```bash
 pop-linux config --set polite_email --value "you@example.com"
 ```

 `polite_email` ships **unset** (empty) by default — this has no functional impact on search results.
 However, popular usage of the APIs expects a contact email, and failing to provide one may subject you to stricter throttling by some providers.
 You must configure it yourself before heavy use.

-> **🔒 Security note:** `config.toml` is written with `0600` permissions and the
-> config directory with `0700`.
-Never commit your `config.toml` or share your
-> keys — `pop-linux` asks you to supply keys only via the local config file.
+> **Security note:** `config.toml` is written with `0600` permissions and the config directory with `0700`.
+Never commit your `config.toml` or share your keys — `pop-linux` asks you to supply keys only via the local config file.

 ### Provider-by-provider registration steps